 In order to provide more CPE self-study opportunities, as of June 1, 2008, CDR has accepted self-study materials from certain CPE providers accredited by other CDR-approved organizations as detailed in the list on the next page.
-Be sure to refer to CDR's website at cdrnet.org for an updated list of approved self-study providers.
+Be sure to refer to CDR's website at www.cdrnet.org for an updated list of approved self-study providers.

-If the self-study materials are accredited by one of the CDR-approved organizations listed on the following page, please include the activity provider and the accrediting organization on your Activity Log in the "Provider" box.
+If the self-study materials are accredited by one of the CDR-approved organizations listed on the following page, please include the activity provider and the accrediting organization on your Step 2: Activity Log in the "Provider" box.

-CPE providers seeking CDR prior approval and practitioners need to be aware that self-study CPE activities must meet all of the following criteria in order for RDs and DTRs to receive CPEUs:
+CPE providers seeking CDR preapproval and practitioners need to be aware that self-study CPE activities must meet all of the following criteria in order for RDNs or RDs, and NDTRs or DTRs to receive CPEUs:

-1. Content:

-The refereed activity must meet the content criteria for continuing education as stated in the Continuing Professional Education Guidelines, including "Content should apply to the field of nutrition and dietetics."
+- Content: The refereed activity must meet the content criteria for continuing education as stated in the Continuing Professional Education Guidelines, including "Content should apply to the field of nutrition and dietetics." - 2.
+Referees: The activity must be refereed.

-2. Referees:

-The activity must be refereed.
 In this case, "refereed" denotes a review by a minimum of three independent professionals with demonstrated expertise in the content area.
 Referees' academic degrees should be relevant, and from a US regionally accredited institution.
-Foreign
+Foreign academic degrees accredited by foreign equivalent institutions are accepted under the condition that they have been verified by one of the agencies listed on the Independent Foreign Degree Evaluation Agencies list on pages 21-22 of the Appendix.
+Publications in scientific, peer-reviewed professional journals or presentations at scientific, peer-reviewed conferences may also be used to help establish demonstrated expertise.

+Description for Activity Log

+Program Title, Provider, Date

+Completed, CPEUs Requested

+Certificate of Completion or agenda/timing outline Provider Contact Information